shemeshg/MidiRouterClient-mdbook/src/guide/userControl.md

 Each preset can include interactive controls such as sliders, optionally paired with dropdown menus.

+User controls can be programmed to trigger MIDI messages to any port when the `Midi Router Client` receives program changes

 Only the controls associated with the currently selected preset are displayed.

 These controls send MIDI events to a predefined local port.
 The following MIDI event types are supported: